microsoft/WindowsCloudAcademy/Solutionguide/W365/02-W365-RDP-Properties.md

 # Solutionguide 2: Configure RDP Properties

-## Introduction

-For **security** reasons, you want to override the default and block some devices from being redirected.

 ## Challenge

 Your Security Team want to **prevent** that a user can **Copy & Paste** data from their local client to the Cloud PC.